By Herman & Erich Bozenhardt

-Expansions and renovations to existing biological facilities, and construction of new facilities, provide a unique opportunity to rethink basic design strategies and use new technologies to build a better facility that will improve compliance.
-As described in our previous article, the implementation of single use systems (SUS) is enabling an evolutionary step in the nature of bioprocessing, allowing for a smaller plant footprint and elimination of several common operations.
-Now, we will discuss how to build a facility around the SUS process technology discussed last month.
-This article will explore modern facility design principles that make use of the most flexible new technologies and provide a platform to rein in costs, reduce schedules, and deliver products compliantly and within business risk tolerance.
-The next installment will cover design implementations and options.
+Expansions and renovations to existing biological facilities, conversions to cell and gene facilities, and tissue therapy facilities, and construction of new greenfield facilities, provide a unique opportunity to rethink basic design strategies and use new technologies to build a better facility that will improve compliance.
+As we have discussed in the past, the implementation of single use systems (SUS) is enabling an evolutionary step in the nature of bioprocessing, allowing for a smaller plant footprint and elimination of several common operations.
+The newer cell and gene SUS technologies are the next generation in process equipment to work in this quickly growing space.
+Now, we will discuss how to build a facility around the SUS process technology.
+This article will explore modern facility design principles that make use of the most flexible new technologies, recognizing they have evolved, and provide a platform to first process our therapies and then rein in costs, reduce schedules, and deliver products compliantly and within business risk tolerance.

 Where to Start

 The key to layout of a biopharmaceutical facility is solving the mixed-integer programming problem of multiple goals, constraints, and adjacencies — and all for the lowest cost (typically, the lowest square footage).
-The goal is to evaluate the process requirements and risks involved with the product and process and build a facility that will facilitate the operation.
-This must be achieved while protecting the product within suites, utilizing architectural features (e.g., airlocks, etc.), and controlling pathways.
+The goal is to evaluate the process requirements and risks involved with the product and process and build a facility that will facilitate the operation (often making the operator's work path and activities less complex and enabling compliance).
+This must be achieved while protecting the product within suites, utilizing architectural features to provide operational segregation (e.g., airlocks, etc.), using local HVAC to keep the product areas GMP-clean with appropriate containment, and controlling material pathways.
 We will begin this discussion by defining a few key concepts that will focus design direction.

 The driving force behind any facility is the product it will produce.
 The facility must be built to promote ease of production by the operators, taking into account the workflow path, safety enablement, minimization of bioburden, and compliance enforcement.
-The production process includes all aspects of the operation, including personnel flow, product flow, raw material flow, waste/trash/spill removal, cleaning, and equipment flow.
+The production process includes all aspects of the operation, including personnel flow, product flow, raw material flow, waste/trash flow, spill removal, facility cleaning, and equipment flow and maintenance.

-The focus is typically on the primary process However, for effective facility layout, the process takes a broader view and includes operations like how you make up the media, where the media travels, how you contain and clean a spill, and how drums, bags, funnels, and transfer tools are removed.
-Understanding what an operator does is the most critical concept to grasp when designing a layout.
+The focus is typically on the upstream and downstream process.
+However, for effective facility layout, the process today, particularly for viral vectors, must take a broader view and includes the final aseptic dosage, as well as operations like how you make up the media; where the media travels; how you contain and clean a spill; and how drums, bags, funnels, and transfer tools are removed cleanly.
+Understanding what an operator does is the most critical concept to grasp when designing a layout, and providing operators with the tools to prevent contamination, media spills, and media dust can make the difference in production yields and in wrestling with deviations due to a contaminated batch.
+We will need to include the aseptic fill in this as we have seen the increased need for small batches, personalized medicine, and orphan drugs, as well as clinical batches.

-Although a narrow range of equipment types will be used to produce the product, the equipment will have different implications depending on the product and its needs.
+There is a wide range of equipment types used to produce the different products.
+The equipment will have different implications depending on the product and its needs.
 For example:

 - Simple protein / monoclonal antibody (mAb) – minimize bioburden by minimizing handling and transfer

-- Viral inoculated / plasma derived – segregation of viral and non-viral processes and viral clearance
+- Viral inoculated / plasma derived – segregation of pre-viral and post-viral processes and careful plan of the viral clearance process and its transition

-- Cytotoxic / toxins / potent compounds – containment and isolation of toxic process segments to protect the operators until final dosage containment
+- Cytotoxic / toxins / potent compounds – containment and isolation of toxic process segments to protect the operators during processing and decontamination until final dosage containment is achieved

 - Liposomes – use of and containment of solvents into an OSHA (Occupational Safety and Health Administration) Class I, Division 2 environment